daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/🐬DATA_STRUCTURES/README.md

 ## [SETS](https://github.com/daniel-enqz/daniel-enqz/tree/main/PROGRAMMING_COURSE💙/🐬DATA_STRUCTURES/TREES)

-  - Definition: A hash table is a data structure that stores elements in an array-based structure, but with an index generated using a hash function.
+  - Definition: A set is an unordered collection of unique elements.
-  - Operations: insert, search, delete, and update elements.
+  - Operations: insert, delete, search, union, intersection, and difference.
-  - Applications: Implementing dictionaries and symbol tables, caching, and implementing a spell checker.
+  - Applications: Removing duplicates from a data set, solving mathematical problems like finding the number of unique elements in a data set.

 Example Code:

 ```ruby